 Venice has often been described as a modern city crammed into ancient construction.
-With more than 30 million trampling tourists entering the lagoon every year and climate change threatening the framework, the culture and history preserved on the islands are succumbing to the tragedy of the commons.
-In this blog piece I will be covering two realities of modern Venice every traveler should be aware of: mass tourism and environmental degradation.
+With more than 30 million trampling tourists entering the lagoon every year and climate change threatening the framework, the culture and history preserved on the islands are succumbing to the tragedy of the commons (Annual Tourism Survey, 2014).
+There are two major current issues that people should be aware of when visiting Venice: mass tourism and environmental degradation.

 Tourism on an Enormous Scale

-Just in the past 15 years, Venice has become the cruise capital of Europe and one of the top tourist destinations in the world, boasting two mega-ports and 30 million annual visitors.
-Tourists largely from the United States see Venice in a day: maybe get some gelato, see St. Mark’s Square, pass by the Doge’s Palace.
-But then, instead of staying, pile right back on a floating hotel for the night before sailing to another stop.
-Venice has always relied on tourism, but in recent years, visitors of these inane numbers are suffocating the city and driving out full-time residents.
+Just in the past 15 years, Venice has become the cruise capital of Europe and one of the top tourist destinations in the world, boasting two mega-ports and 30 million annual visitors (Plush, 2016).
+Tourists largely from the United States see Venice in a day but then, instead of staying, pile right back on a floating hotel for the night before sailing to another stop.
+Venice has always relied on tourism, but in recent years, visitors of these inane numbers are suffocating the city and driving out full-time residents (Ross, 2015).

 According to The Independent, 120,000 people called Venice home just three decades ago.
-Today, there are fewer than 55,000.
+Today, there are fewer than 55,000 (Ross, 2015).
 Some suspect that by 2030, no one will live permanently in Venice.
 The standard of living in Venice has also skyrocketed, making it almost impossible to live in the city without being a millionaire.
-Most apartments and houses not purchased by wealthy foreigners for vacation homes are converted to Airbnb rentals, there are almost no jobs unrelated to tourism in the city, locals are saying that “the soul of the city is dying,” and, worst of all, no one seems to know how to fix it.
+Venice that was once filled with amazing unique art is now a “blockbuster” spectacle for tourism (Renton, 2003).
+Most apartments and houses not purchased by wealthy foreigners for vacation homes are converted to Airbnb rentals, there are almost no jobs unrelated to tourism in the city, locals are saying that “the soul of the city is dying,” and, worst of all, no one seems to know how to fix it (Ross, 2015).

 Luckily, we will not be going to Venice as your average tourist.
 To avoid becoming one of the millions that visit here each year, be sure to clean up after yourself, support local businesses, and always respect the residents who call this amazing city home.